Faculty Enhancement Program

 Internal & Extramural Funding

-Internal research funding opportunities include the Faculty Enhancement Program and the Faculty Development Awards and University Small Research Grants administered by the Office of Research and Sponsored Programs.
+Internal research funding opportunities include the Faculty Enhancement Program and the Faculty Development Awards and University Small Research Grants administered by the Office of Research Development.

-Assistance with identifying and obtaining extramural funding can be found on the Office of Research and Sponsored Programs.
+Assistance with identifying and obtaining extramural funding can be found on the Office of Research Development.
 Faculty members considering applying for large equipment or program project grants are strongly encouraged to discuss these proposals with their department head and with the Associate Dean for Research well in advance of the deadline.

 Research Centers & Institutes